Red barn at fairgrounds has long history in Elkhart County

 Posted in Uncategorized | Tagged , , | Leave a comment

-Historic Italianate house in Goshen
+Historic house on Lincoln Avenue in Goshen

 Posted in Uncategorized | Tagged , , | Leave a comment